-Best wishes for you!posted over 2 years ago
+Best wishes for you!posted almost 3 years ago

-nice! the perfect option is the gym, trainer and the recommendation of a doctorposted over 2 years ago
+nice! the perfect option is the gym, trainer and the recommendation of a doctorposted almost 3 years ago

 Thanks for the replies.
 To answer some of your questions, I am 24 years old so definitely well over the puberty stage.
 Admittedly I do have a petite frame, however, I would like to look more “fit” than “skinny”.
 I don’t think people say I’m skinny because they’re jealous though, because some who say that are guys (my guy friends).